Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells

 the {\em shadow\/} of $\aP$ in $X$.
-By~\eqref{eq:strpr}, a homogeneous class $\aP\in A_*(\Pbb(E))$ may be reconstructed from its shadow and its codimension $k$.
+By~\eqref{eq:strpr}, a homogeneous class $\aP\in H_*(\Pbb(E))$ may be reconstructed from its shadow and its codimension $k$.
 We will omit the subscript $E$ from the notation if the ambient projective bundle is understood from the context.
 The following lemma is useful in relating shadows of classes in different projective bundles, with $c(-)\cap$ the total Chern class operator.

-\begin{lemma} For a class $\aP$ in $A_*(\Pbb(E))$ the following hold in~$A_*(X)$. \begin{itemize} \item[(i)] The shadow $\Shadow_E(\aP)$ equals
+\begin{lemma} For a class $\aP$ in $H_*(\Pbb(E))$ the following hold in~$H_*(X)$. \begin{itemize} \item[(i)] The shadow $\Shadow_E(\aP)$ equals

-\item[(ii)] If $F$ is a subbundle of $E$, and $\aP\in A_*(\Pbb(F))\hookrightarrow A_*(\Pbb(E))$, then
+\item[(ii)] If $F$ is a subbundle of $E$, and $\aP\in H_*(\Pbb(F))\hookrightarrow H_*(\Pbb(E))$, then

 \item[(iii)] If $\Shadow_E(\aP)=\sum_{j=0}^e \aX^{k-j}$, and $L$ is a line bundle on $X$, then

 \item[(iv)] Further, let $E \to F$ be a surjection of bundles, with kernel $K$, and let $C_E$ be a cycle in $\Pbb(E)$ disjoint from $\Pbb(K)$.
 Let $C_F$ be the cycle in $\Pbb(F)$ obtained by pushing forward~$C_E$.
 Then